thechelsuk/uk.thechels/README.md

   [![Add Stock](https://github.com/Mat-0/TheChels.uk/actions/workflows/add-stock.yml/badge.svg)](https://github.com/Mat-0/TheChels.uk/actions/workflows/add-stock.yml)
 </details>

-## Morning

-In order for the page to work you need to enter some secrets for the repository.
-There are also a bunch of config files (json) that need updating to suit your needs.

-1. An open weather API key - you can register for a free account on their website.
-2. Latitude and Longitude for the weather API.
-3. Update stocks.json with the ticker ids for the stocks you want prices for.
-4. Update comps.json with the list of competition slugs used by the BBC in order to get the relevant football fixtures
-5. Update quotes.json with your favourite quotes.

 ## Configuration
-There are a number of optional settings for you to configure.
+There are several optional settings for you to configure.
 Use the example `_config.yml` file in the repo and use the documentation below to configure your site:

 <details><summary><code>Config</code></summary>

   ### Using includes
-  There are 2 main includes: one for the header and one for the footer, largely to minimise repetititon.
+  There are 2 main includes: one for the header and one for the footer, largely to minimise repetition.

   ### Using layouts

-  Layouts exist on an almost one-to-one relationship with pages, handling any page specifics, `post.html` is the layout used for every blog post.
-There also default templates and an empty template used for `scss` and other special pages such as `humans.txt`
+  Layouts are almost one-to-one with pages, handling any page specifics. `post.html` is the layout used for every blog post.
+There are also default templates and an empty template used for `scss` and other special pages such as `humans.txt`

   ### Using Data

-  Many aspects of the site are powered by data files and these are updating via issues and GitHub Actions, including most of the content on the `Morning` page.
+  Data files power many aspects of the site and these are updated via issues and GitHub Actions.

   ### Site navigation